andreipope/twelvelabs-documentation/docs/guides/providing-your-custom-transcriptions/local-file-system.md

   </TabItem>
   </Tabs>

 5. Upload your video and transcription files.
-Call the `tasks endpoint` <!--TODO: Add link--> and store the result in a variable named `response`:
+Call the [tasks](/api-reference/indexes-tasks) and store the result in a variable named `response`:

   <Tabs>
   <TabItem value="py" label="Python">